CAT #: 91210069

 Our single multiplex master mix targets the Leader (VHL) and the joining (J) gene regions of IGH.
 Primers included in the master mixes are designed with Illumina adapters and up to 24 different indices.
 This method allows for a one-step PCR reaction and pooling of amplicons from several different samples and targets (generated with other LymphoTrack Dx Assays for the Illumina MiSeq instrument) onto one MiSeq flow cell, allowing for up to 24 samples per target to be analyzed in parallel in a single run.

-The associated LymphoTrack Dx Software – MiSeq® provides direct interpretation of the data generated from LymphoTrack Dx Assays via a simple and streamlined method of analysis and visualization of data.
+The associated LymphoTrack Dx Software – MiSeq provides direct interpretation of the data generated from LymphoTrack Dx Assays via a simple and streamlined method of analysis and visualization of data.
 By following the guidelines provided in the Instructions for Use (IFU) the sample results summarized in the software, can be easily interpreted for the presence or absence of clonality and somatic hypermutation.
-It should be emphasized that the results of molecular clonality tests should always be interpreted in the context of clinical, histological and immunophenotypic data.
+The results of molecular clonality tests should always be interpreted in the context of clinical, histological and immunophenotypic data.

 Positive and negative controls for clonality and a somatic hypermutation positive control are included in the kit.

 Note: For a more thorough explanation of the locus and the targeted deep sequencing strategy, please refer to Principle of Immunoglobulin and T Cell Receptor Gene Rearrangement.4

 Principles of the Procedure